Black, white and grey are a classic trio and offer endless design possibilities. Find out how to style a monochrome interior.

 To complement our white sofa and matching coffee table, we introduced animal-themed decor from This Modern Life around the room for a playful twist.

 Moving to the dark side, black’s dramatic, glamorous edge ensures it never goes out of style.
 For a chic, ultra-sophisticated look, go for all black walls (and even floors).
-To ensure you get a dark, moody look that doesn’t feel too heavy, add natural elements such as wooden furniture and clay or porcelain decor for a little warmth and ensure that you have little pops of lightness, such as white ceilings.
+To ensure you get a dark, moody look that doesn’t feel too heavy, add natural elements such as wooden furniture and clay or porcelain decor for a little warmth.

 On the other hand, you can use black to highlight specific parts of the room, whether with a feature wall, art, or even with a statement sofa.
-This works beautifully in a monochrome space since black and white are one of the undisputed true pairings in the design world, offering immediate visual contrast.
+This works beautifully in a monochrome space since black and white (or cream and beige) are one of the undisputed true pairings in the design world, offering immediate visual contrast.

 As we are doing away with colour, texture and layers are key players here.
 Mix it up with contrasting materials such as gold hardware, or a marble table for an opulent touch.